Mattias Eklundh: Equipment

-Eklundh has been with Caparison Guitars since 1996 and has a long standing signature guitar model called "Apple Horn".
+Eklundh played Caparison Guitars from 1996 to 2024 and had a long standing signature guitar model called "Apple Horn".
 In 2015 saw the release of an eight-string model "Apple Horn 8" bearing a factory set low E. Eklundh uses the True Temperament fret system on his guitars.
+In March 2024 it was announced that Eklundh and True Temperament have collaborated on a new guitar brand called Freak Guitar Lab, manufactured at True Temperament's factory in Trollhättan, Sweden.
+Six, seven and eight-string "Ulv" models are currently available.

 Eklundh exclusively uses Laney Ironheart amplifiers and cabinets.
 His signal chain includes Dunlop volume pedal before the amp and MXR Carbon Copy delay pedal in the amp's effects loop.
+Eklundh also uses Line 6 Helix guitar processors both standalone and with his Laney amps.

 Eklundh also endorses Toontrack products and has provided digital guitar amp and cabinet simulations for the "Metal Guitar Gods" expansion pack.
 He also uses EZdrummer for the drum tracks of his Freak Guitar project.